Impro or Improv?

 I’d been taken to see The Maydays perform in Brighton, as a break from attempting to write sketch comedy.
 They were making up things on the spot that were far funnier than anything I was trying to write, so I became addicted.

-I went to all the workshops I could, and became a massive impro addict.
+I went to all the classes I could, and became a massive impro addict.
 Back then John Cremer was calling it impro without the v, as they hadn’t been to Chicago yet.
 So as far as I was concerned I was doing impro.
 He’ll probably deny this, but I have flyers to prove it!

 When I moved back to London I did some courses with Sprout Ideas and The Crunchy Frog, both of whom used the word Impro for their workshops and websites (Crunchy Frog has since added the v, Sprout is still impro).